lbernail/demo/README.md

 travis encrypt AWS_SECRET_ACCESS_KEY=<your secret access id>
 ```
 You then need to replace the two "secure:" line in .travis.yml with the ones you generated.
 You can find more information on encrypted variable on the [travis website](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml).

+Now, every time you push code to the master branch of your repository the frontends stack will be updated.
+The code of the application is located in the "site" directory.
+This will only work if the vpc and backends stacks are already deployed.